zelosleone/turso/bindings/javascript/docs/CONTRIBUTING.md

 So you want to contribute to Limbo's binding for the ~second~ best language in the world?
 Awesome.

-First things first you'll need to install [napi-rs](https://napi.rs/), follow the instructions [here](https://napi.rs/docs/introduction/getting-started) althought is highly recommended to use `yarn` with:
+First things first you'll need to install [napi-rs](https://napi.rs/), follow the instructions [here](https://napi.rs/docs/introduction/getting-started) although is highly recommended to use `yarn` with:

 ```sh
 yarn global add @napi-rs/cli